 Some of these finding-pages appear in more than one cell of the tables.
 This is the case for pages on which both a 'bi-variate' (zero-order) correlation is reported next to a multi-variate 'partial' correlation from which the control effect of the variables was removed.

-We have presented these signs in an overview of the results, as given in Table 2.
-We first sorted the longitudinal findings horizontally using statistical analysis, distinguishing between bi-variate analysis (column 2) and multi-variate analysis in which the intervening variables are removed (column 3).
+We have presented these signs in an overview of the results, as given in Table which the intervening variables are removed (column 3).
 Vertically, we listed the aspects of later social bonds.